Voyager of the Seas: Route

+Media

+In 2004, Voyager of the Seas will arrived in Halifax, Nova Scotia in Canada, Captured in Episode of “Making Waves” from Mighty Machines (Season 2) used her British Accent voiced by Canadian Actress “Patte Rosebank”, and taking a screenshot cover for DVD.

 Incidents

-In December 2014, many passengers claimed that they are ill and has been diagnosed with whooping cough in the ship, it failed to detect the outbreak during the destination of Singapore to Sydney.
+In December 2014, many passengers claimed that they were ill and had been diagnosed with whooping cough in the ship; it failed to detect the outbreak during the destination of Singapore to Sydney.

 In October 2018, the passengers were horrified when 1,300 workers from the Indian tobacco company Kamla Pasand boarded the ship and blocked them from using some facilities.

 In May 2019, two male passengers from Singapore died of unrelated natural causes while on board the ship.

 2020: spread of COVID-19

 Thousands of passengers of cruise ships that disembarked at Sydney, Australia in March 2020 were told to isolate due to COVID-19 fears.
 Passengers disembarked from Voyager of the Seas on March 18.
 A Toowoomba, Queensland man was infected on the ship and was sent into intensive care unit of a Toowoomba hospital after disembarking but died. the two cases of outbreak in Tasmania were linked to the ship.
-On 2 April 34 passengers and 5 crew members had tested positively for the virus in New South Wales alone.
+On 2 April 34 passengers and 5 crew members had tested positive for the virus in New South Wales alone.
 On 9 April, Ovation of the Seas transferred its 880 Filipino crew members into Voyager of the Seas to send them back to their country while off the coast of Indonesia, and sailed in Manila, Philippines on April 19.
-On 23 April, 79-year-old New Zealand man died from the disease while his wife had also been infected.
+On 23 April, a 79-year-old New Zealand man died from the disease while his wife had also been infected.